+Is it stuffing?
+Or dressing?
 As kids we were told if it’s Sunday or a holiday it’s dressing, otherwise any other day it’s just stuffing.
 That was my parents’ rule.
-I made this on a Wednesday because that was the day everyone could be here for Thanksgiving.
-So it’s stuffing.
+No matter what day you make this, Stuffing or Dressing is always a favourite with a turkey or chicken dinner.

 You can pack lots of stuffing in there, just not too tightly.
 Somewhere between loosely packed and jam it all in.
 I once put way too much stuffing in a turkey, literally forced it in, then added more.
 The result?
 Mostly uncooked stuffing.

 Remove the stuffing soon after taking the turkey out of the oven and cover to keep warm until serving.

 Here’s the recipe: